-Growing up as a Persian immigrant in America, one of my biggest young adult joys was getting to spend evenings at my friend Sarah’s house.
+Growing up as a Persian immigrant in America, one of my greatest young adult joys was getting to spend evenings at my friend Sarah’s house.
 Why?
-Because Sarah’s mom cooked up foods I only saw on TV or in restaurants… exotic delicacies like apple pie and meatloaf.
+Because Sarah’s mom cooked foods I only saw on TV or in restaurants… exotic delicacies like apple pie and meatloaf.
 My level of excitement was such that Sarah would look at me like I was crazy, shake her head, and say something offhand like, “But it’s so boring, I don’t know why you like it.”
-She was also stumped when I would giggle with abandon because her parents let us try a little harmless Irish cream in our hot chocolates while we watched her box set of Twilight Zone.
+She was also stumped when I would giggle with abandon because her parents let us try a little harmless Irish cream in our hot chocolates while we watched her box set of The Twilight Zone.
 That confusion would reverse whenever my friends would come over and have third helpings of dill rice with yogurt or kebabs, or get hyped, like smoking hookah or dancing with adults was a big deal.

 As an adult, I get it.
 Everyone else’s normal is your exotic.
 Most of the time, that’s awesome.
 It’s what makes us want to travel, to try new foods, to experience other cultures.
 But as much as we love and visit and enjoy one another’s homes, we don’t show up on someone’s doorstep and say, “I like it here!
 I lay claim to all of your house.”
 Why?
 Because that would be incredibly rude.